sivansh11/jj/README.md

   - `Shift+Enter` - Edit immutable change
   - `Shift+S` - Squash into immutable change
   - `Shift+D` - Describe immutable change
+  - `Shift+A` - Abandon immutable change
+    - Note: this is not an exhaustible list, if you ever get a notification that the change is immutable try it with Shift
 - In status view, press `Enter` on a file to open it

 ## Features